Message & Event

 Thinking streaming events

 ThinkingBlockStartEvent / ThinkingBlockDeltaEvent / ThinkingBlockEndEvent — same shape as the text streaming events; specific to the model’s chain of thought.
+Its blockId has the same reply-scoped correlation-key semantics.

 Data streaming events